jyunhanlin/daka/README.md

 ### or use Github Actions

-- Change the schedule you want (Github Actions seems use UTC time)
+- Change the cron you want (Github Actions use UTC time)

 ```yaml
 on: